Healthy Minds Frequently Asked Questions for Professionals

 How can a referral be made?

-Anyone can refer to Healthy Minds Lincolnshire, including self-referral (13+) or parent/carer referral.
+Anyone can refer to Healthy Minds Lincolnshire, including self-referral (13 years or over) and parent or carer referral.
 For children and young people attending Lincolnshire schools or academies, where possible and appropriate, we prefer referrals to come through schools as appointment sessions are held in schools.
-Young people and/or parents/carers are encouraged to speak to their school in the first instance before contacting the Lincolnshire Here4You Line on 01522 309120 (9:30-16:30, Monday-Friday) to make a referral.
+Young people and parents or carers are encouraged to speak to their school in the first instance before contacting the Lincolnshire Here4You Line to make a referral.

 - GPs can refer to the service via the GP referral form.
 All sections of the GP referral form must be completed.